Lil' Deb's Oasis: History

 In 2020 and 2021, amid the COVID-19 pandemic in New York, the restaurant was closed for most of a year and a half.
-For several months in this time and amid renovations, it operated as "Fuego 69", in the back of the nearby Rivertown Lodge.
-There, the restaurant offered "pescatarian hippie food" and donated 69 cents of each item sold to racial justice and community organizations, amid the George Floyd protests.
-Lil' Deb's reopened in May 2021 with a new staff, and founder Hannah Black stepped back from the business, leaving Perez-Gallardo as sole proprietor and head-chef.
+For several months in this time and amid renovations, it operated as Fuego 69 in the back of the nearby Rivertown Lodge, offering "pescatarian hippie food" and donating 69 cents of each item sold to racial justice and community organizations, amid the George Floyd protests.
 Also around the time of the pandemic, the restaurant began incubating other ideas, including Circles, a "postmodern, transgender circular experience" created by a former staff member and chef, Tepper.
-These pop-up events have involved family and friends of the restaurant enjoying unique pizzas.
+These pop-up events have involved family and friends of the restaurant enjoying unique pizzas and bagels.
+Circles has gone on to open its own brick and mortar in Hudson.

+Lil' Deb's reopened in May 2021 with a new staff.
+Hannah Black stepped back from the business, leaving Perez-Gallardo as sole proprietor and head-chef.
+Julia Johnson became General Manager and has been an important collaborator in the new chapter of the business.
+In 2021 Black and Perez-Gallardo were nominated again for Best Chef New York by the James Beard Foundation, and the restaurant was nominated for Outstanding Hospitality.
+It was nominated for Outstanding Hospitality again in 2022, and its cookbook Please Wait to be Tasted was nominated for a James Beard media award for restaurant and professional writing.

 In response to the COVID pandemic in 2020, Lil' Deb's collaborated with Hudson Community Fridge project and many local volunteers and opened a community fridge, a refrigerator for those in need of food.
-It keeps ingredients donated by the community and open for anyone to take from, 24/7.
-The restaurant donates food products at times the fridge is not stocked by outside donors.
+It keeps ingredients donated by the community and open for anyone to take, available anytime.
+The restaurant and outside donors donate food products to the fridge.